artificyan/business-communication/assignments/3_email.md

 Last year you hired a junior data analyst, Bobby, straight out of undergrad.
 Like a lot of people in his position, he isn’t the most professional employee.
 In particular:

 1. He is the last one to leave each work happy hour and comes in obviously hung over the next day
-2. He has often missed her team’s daily 10 AM scrum, instead showing up around 11AM
+2. He has often missed her team’s daily 10 am scrum, instead showing up around 11 am
 3. He has expressed significant negativity regarding both the direction of the company and the product he is working on
-4. He has obvious “favorites”: People he will work hard for, but if you aren’t one of them, the work product is on sub-standard quality
+4. He has obvious "favorites": People he will work hard for, but if you aren’t one of them, the work product is on sub-standard quality

 While you have been fairly hands-off with him, the interactions that he is having with others has gotten HR’s attention.
 After talking it over with Tom, the director of HR, you’ve decided to implement a Performance Improvement Plan or “PIP” with Bobby.
 The purpose of the PIP is to make it clear that if his behavior doesn’t change that he won’t have a job.
 The downside of this is that Bobby, when focused, has proven to be a creative and smart thinker.
 The value that he brings is being undercut by this behavior, so you need to correct it.